Harvest 2024

 And now the craziness begins.

-The 2024 harvest in the northern hemisphere commences about the time you are reading this—and it is a time for people who love wine to steer clear of any winery.
+The 2024 harvest in the Northern Hemisphere commences about the time you are reading this—and it is a time for people who love wine to steer clear of any winery.

-The hard work includes winemakers who do the critical job of walking through vineyards to see which vines are approaching flavor maturity—and this includes vineyards that are so large it is virtually impossible to see more than a random sample.
+The hard work includes winemakers who do the critical job of walking through vineyards to see which vines are approaching flavor maturity—and this includes vineyards that are so large that it is virtually impossible to see more than a random sample.

 Vineyard walkthroughs by winemakers start early in the day and can last hours, often under a broiling sun.
 Winemakers are looking for flavors that they can assess by chewing on grapes.
 They also gain clues from how the grapes look, how the leaves look, and even the color of the seeds inside random grapes.

-Unless a winery is extremely small, at which one or two people can attend to various tasks, a large crew of people often is employed to acquire yeast, buy bottles, arrange for labels to be printed, get the proper quantity of corks, and at least 20 other seemingly mundane tasks.
+Unless a winery is extremely small, at which one or two people can attend to various tasks, a large crew of people is often employed to acquire yeast, buy bottles, arrange for labels to be printed, get the proper quantity of corks, and at least 20 other seemingly mundane tasks.

 When the winemaker, often in coordination with a grape grower, determines the harvest date, a crew is hired.
 On picking day, early in the morning at most wineries, the harvest begins.
 Ideally, lug boxes are loaded onto trucks while the grapes are still cool and taken directly to a winery for processing.